Interior Painting Across Vista, Curtis / Targee, Eastern Bench & the Lower Bench

 Boise Bench interior painting ranges

-Single room (walls, ceiling, trim, doors, one room, prep + 2 coats): $2,800–$5,500 / 1–2 weeks
+Single room refresh (Walls, ceiling, trim, doors — prep + 2 coats premium product): $2,800–$5,500 / 1–2 weeks

-Trim & door only refresh (all interior trim, doors, built-ins; walls preserved): $5,500–$10,000 / 2–3 weeks
+Trim & door refresh (walls preserved) (All interior trim, doors, built-ins; walls stay as-is): $5,500–$10,000 / 1–3 weeks

-Whole floor (all rooms on one level, walls + ceilings + trim): $7,500–$14,000 / 2–3 weeks
+Whole-floor repaint (All rooms on one level — walls, ceilings, trim): $7,500–$14,000 / 2–3 weeks

 Unlike the North End, the Boise Bench is not within a Historic District.
 There is no Historic Preservation Commission review for exterior modifications, so siding changes, window replacements, additions, and exterior color changes don't trigger the lengthy Certificate of Appropriateness process that constrains North End projects.
 This makes Bench projects significantly faster from contract signing to construction start (typically 6–10 weeks vs 14–22 weeks for comparable North End scope).